roost-io/spring-boot-examples/README_ROOST-GPT.md

      ```

      Replace `testMethodName` with the name of the test method you want to run.

+#### .
+Review Test Results:
+After running the tests, review the output in the terminal.
+Maven will display information about the tests executed, including any failures or errors encountered.

 ## Contact
 For more information about RoostGPT or our other products and services, please visit our website at [roost.ai](https://roost.ai) or contact us at [support@roost.ai](mailto:support@roost.ai).